 What we can do, though, is slow it down and focus on just one thing.
 Even if that one thing comes in waves and it never stays for more than 20 seconds.
 The mastery lies in practising it, over and over again.

 Meditation is not a new method of keeping our minds healthy and clean.
 But it has been talked in our Western world more and more in the last few years – perhaps because I pay more attention to it, or because people are seeking new ways for clearing their minds in the era of heavy technology.

-I have been practising meditation on and off for many years, but only in the past year have I truly gave it a go and practised it more often.
+I have been practising meditation on and off for many years, but only in the past year have I truly gave it a go and practised it more often (especially now that I use this amazing app).
 My mind is especially loud and has caused me lots of trouble in my lifetime, so when I can get my hands on something that will help me get my mind in order, I will surely give it a try.

 I do meditate often, but I also do walking meditations while in nature and in the company of my dog.
 Every day, I take at least half an hour to focus on my breath and experience that oneness.